 If you’re considering filing for bankruptcy, our experienced advisors may be able to help you make more informed decisions throughout the process.
-For more information, contact the Birmingham bankruptcy attorneys of GREENWAY BANKRUPTCY LAW, LLC, today at (205) 324-4000.
+For more information, contact the Birmingham bankruptcy attorneys of [firm-name], today at [phone-number].

 Cases of bankruptcy follow legal precedents to figure out who is paid first through the debtor’s repayment plan or liquidation.
 Although these creditors will rarely receive the full amount of their debts, they will receive the benefit of getting available funds before other creditors can.

 In cases of unsecured debt, which is debt that isn’t tied to collateral property, the following types of creditors are given priority over others: